On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Related Work

-{\bf Arbitrary-oriented object detection.} Aerial images and scene text are the main application scenarios of the rotation detector.
+Aerial images and scene text are the main application scenarios of the rotation detector.
 Recent advances in multi-oriented object detection are mainly driven by adaption of classical object detection methods using rotated bounding boxes or quadrangles to represent multi-oriented objects.
 Due to the complexity of the remote sensing image scene and the large number of small, cluttered and rotated objects, multi-stage rotation detectors are still dominant for their robustness.
-Among them, ICN \cite{azimi2018towards}, ROI-Transformer \cite{ding2018learning}, SCRDet \cite{yang2019r3det}, R$^3$Det \cite{yang2019r3det} are state-of-the-art detectors.
-Gliding Vertex \cite{xu2019gliding} and RSDet \cite{qian2019learning} achieve more accurate object detection through quadrilateral regression prediction.
-For scene text detection, RRPN \cite{ma2018arbitrary} employ rotated RPN to generate rotated proposals and further perform rotated bounding box regression.
+Among them, ICN \cite{azimi2018towards}, ROI-Transformer \cite{ding2018learning}, SCRDet \cite{yang2019scrdet}, R$^3$Det \cite{yang2021r3det} are state-of-the-art detectors.
+Gliding Vertex \cite{xu2020gliding} and RSDet \cite{qian2021learning} achieve more accurate object detection through quadrilateral regression prediction.
+For scene text detection, RRPN \cite{ma2018arbitrary} employs rotated RPN to generate rotated proposals and further performs rotated bounding box regression.
 TextBoxes++ \cite{liao2018textboxes++} adopts vertex regression on SSD.
 RRD \cite{liao2018rotation} further improves TextBoxes++ by decoupling classification and bounding box regression on rotation-invariant and rotation sensitive features, respectively.
-Although the regression-based arbitrary-oriented object detection method occupies the mainstream, we have found that most of these methods have some boundary problems due to the situations beyond the defined range.
-Therefore, we design a new rotation detection baseline, which basically eliminates the boundary problem by transforming angular prediction from a regression problem to a classification problem with little accuracy loss.
+In fact, these mainstream regression-based methods often suffer the boundary problems due to the predictions beyond the defined range.

+The idea of segmentation is an effective way of solving boundary problem.
+For example, segmentation-based protocols \cite{tian2019learning, liao2020real} are popular in the area of scene text detection.
+However, these methods are not practical for aerial images, which often contain a large number of densely arranged small objects in multiple categories.
+In contrast, instance segmentation is more suitable, such as Mask R-CNN \cite{he2017mask}, SOLO \cite{wang2020solo}, and CondInst \cite{tian2020conditional}, but there are also many limitations.